lachie-aerialrobotics/PX4-Autopilot-AAM/README.md

 See also the fork of [PX4-SITL_gazebo-classic](https://github.com/lachie-aerialrobotics/PX4-SITL_gazebo-classic).

 # Installation
+Tested and working with Ubuntu 20.04 LTS and ROS Noetic.

 Clone the repo into your ROS workspace and add the original repo as upstream:
 ```
 cd aam_ws/src